ENCCS/openmp-gpu/content/gpu-architecture.rst

 .. figure:: img/heteprogra.jpeg
    :align: center

 CPU (host) and GPU (device) codes are mixed.
+CPU acts as a main processor, controlling the execution workflow.
 The host makes all calls, allocates the memory,  and  handles the memory transfers between CPU and GPU.
-The device code is executed by doing calls to functions written specifically to take advantage of the GPU (kernels).
+GPUs run tens of thousands of threads simultaneously on thousands of cores and does not do much of the data management.
+The device code is executed by doing calls to functions (kernels) written specifically to take advantage of the GPU .
 The kernel calls are asynchronous, the control is returned to the host after a kernel calls.
 All kernels are executed sequentially.

 Thread Hierarchy
 ~~~~~~~~~~~~~~~~
 .. figure:: img/ThreadExecution.jpeg
    :align: center

 Parallelism is exposed via ....
+With many cores trying to access the memory simultaneously and with little cache available, the accelerator can run out of memory very quickly.
+This makes the data management and its access pattern is essential on the GPU.
+Accelerators like to be overloaded with the number of threads, because they can switch between threads very quickly.
+This allows to hide the memory operations: while some threads wait, others can compute.

 Automatic Scalability
 ~~~~~~~~~~~~~~~~~~~~~